 If you had a personal experience of being discovered while “jerking off” (use the colloquial term also), tell him about it.
 This let’s him know that you also masturbated when you were a kid and can identify with his embarrassment.
 You might ask him if he has any questions about what he has been experiencing physically.
 Point out that sometimes when we’re just getting started with masturbation the mystery of sex can be scary as well as pleasurable because at first we don’t know what’s happening down there.
 If he has questions, answer them as honestly as you can, even about your own experiences.
 If he doesn’t have questions, tell him that if questions come to him, he should be free to ask them.
 It’s not necessary at this point to give a sex education talk.
 Too much information can be overwhelming.
 He’s already overwhelmed that you’re openly talking with him about his secret sex.

 As for the chat about porn, your wife assumed that’s what your son was watching.
-I wouldn’t accuse him of that.
+I wouldn’t accuse him of that or ask him point blank if he was watching porn.
 But you might tell him that you’d also like to have a discussion with him about the use of pornography.
 Admit to him that you didn’t have the internet to supply you with porn when you were his age (if you didn’t), but that boys were not lacking it in girly magazines that they used for the same purpose as those who look at internet porn: to masturbate.
-(That may whet his appetite to hear more.)
+That may whet his appetite to hear more from you about your experiences when you were a boy.
+(You might want to look at Frank Answers About Chastity and Pornography.)

 Your son has to realize that what he’s watching may not be real (unless its in chat rooms, which he shouldn’t be entering).
 It’s entertainment, and our own sexual practices may not be that acrobatic, just like we probably wouldn’t be able to do the things done in action films.
 Point out that there are good reasons why age limits are placed on entering porn sites.
 Young teens may not be mature enough for pornographic sex, just as they aren’t mature enough for actual sex.
 There’s some kinky and nasty stuff on the internet that we shouldn’t get into.
 The internet can be a dangerous place.
 There are bound to be pop up ads, and it would not be safe for your son to clink on those ads.